 Areas of interest

-Corporate Finance, Corporate Governance, Small Business, Risk Management, Corporate Social Responsibility, Microfinance, Capital Market Research, Law & Finance.
+Corporate Finance, Corporate Governance, Small Business, Valuation, Risk Management, Corporate Social Responsibility, Microfinance, Crowd Funding, Financial Crisis, Capital Markets, Law & Finance, Technology & Finance, Financial Engineering, Customer Concentration, Financial Management of Hospitals.

 Journal of Banking and Finance